ManbirJudge/minecraft-resource-converter/readme.md

 # Minecraft Reource Converter
 This is a simple application that can convert your Minecraft Java resource packs to be used on Minecraft Bedrock i.e. Minecraft PE, Minecraft for XBoxe, Minecraft for PS, Mincraft for Windows 10 and others.

+## TODOS
-## Symbols
+### Symbols
 - In progress, coming soon - 🏃
-- In progress, will take some time - ⏳
+- In progress - ⏳
-- Plans to add, not in progress - 🚧
+- Not in progress - 🚧
-- No plans to add for now - 🤔
+- No plans yet - 🤔
-- No plans to add forever - ❌
+- Never to be added - ❌

-## TODOS
+### Features
+- Progress bar to show conversion progress. ⏳
-- Carried textures  ⏳
+- Better building process. ⏳
+- Better distribution process. 🚧
+- Better documentation. 🚧
+- Installer. 🤔

+### Resources
-- All entity textures ⏳
+- Carried textures  🏃
+- Homepage title 🏃
 - Fonts ⏳
-- Homepage title 🏃
 - Paintings ⏳
 - Sounds 🚧
 - Sheep textures 🚧
+- All entity textures 🚧
 - Custom models (optifine equivalent) ❌
-- Progress bar to show conversion progress ⏳
-- Individual items -
-    - Decorated pot
-    - Conduit textures
-    - Potion textures
-    - Bed item texture

 ## Building from source
+`Tested using Qt MinGW Kit on Windows 10 and 11.`
-- Prequesties - OpenCV DLLs, libzip and zlib.
+1. Prequesties - OpenCV DLLs, libzip and zlib.
-- Open the project using Qt Creator.
+2. Open the project using Qt Creator.
-- In the project `.pro` file, change the paths to zlib and libzip include and library directories.
+3. In the project `.pro` file, change the paths to zlib and libzip include and library directories.
-- Build it using the Qt Creator.
+4. Build it using the Qt Creator.

 ## DLLs required for Distribution
 ### Qt Specific